10 words and phrases: too many times stated incorrectly.

-I believe that the reason for this is not so much to glean from another Author’s style, but to saturate your mind with new ways to word things, and new ways to apply grammar.
+I believe the reason for this is not so much to glean from another author’s style, but to saturate your mind with new ways to word things, and new ways to apply grammar.

 This is how you connect; if you will.
-When a fan, ‘relates,’ that is when a connection occurs.
+When a fan, ‘relates,’ that’s when a connection occurs.

-I also recommend that Author’s read outside of their genre.
+I recommend that authors read and write outside of their genre.
 Most Authors have one genre per ‘Pen name.’

-I also read various genres and the funny is, they all correlate; believe it or not.
+I read various genres and the funny thing is they all correlate believe it or not.